Naktala

-Naktala is a neighbourhood in South Kolkata in West Bengal, India.
-It is bounded by Ganguly Bagan to the north, Bansdroni to the west, Garia Crossing to the south and Baishnabghata Patuli to the east.
+Naktala is a neighbourhood of South Kolkata in West Bengal, India.
+It is a part of Garia.

 History

 Previously forest, swampland and a peaceful rural area, dotted with ponds and the occasional dak bungalow (the erstwhile Dalgis bungalow) in between, Naktala is located by the Tolly's Nullah (Adi Ganga canal) connecting Kolkata to the Vidhyadhari River to the east.
 It has evolved with time from a sleepy to a bustling neighbourhood, burgeoned and prospered with the arrival of people from all over, mainly East Bengal after independence.
 The name is supposed to have originated from Nagtala (Nag meaning Snake, a place of snakes) according to one source and from Nak meaning Swarga (Heaven).

-Presently

-Naktala is an upmarket suburban area of Kolkata in the southern part of the city, in the vicinity of Tollygunge and Garia.
-Netaji Subhash Chandra Bose Road connecting these two places, divides Naktala into two parts.
-Single and multi-storied houses are slowly giving way to multi-storied apartments, all over the area.

 Transport

 Naktala is connected by road and metro railway to the other parts of Kolkata.
 Many buses like AC Bus (AC6), CSTC Buses (S6A, S7), Private Buses (80A, 228, SD5), Naktala - Howrah Mini Bus, Harinavi - Howrah Mini Bus etc. ply on Netaji Subhash Chandra Bose Road (NSC Bose Road).
 The closest metro station is Gitanjali.